Rose, Klein & Marias LLP

 Shoop | A Professional Law Corporation is a Los Angeles firm with 35 years of experience in burn injury, product liability, personal injury, and wrongful death cases.

 Los Angeles is one of the most densely populated and industrially active regions in the United States.
 From the refineries and chemical plants along the Harbor corridor in Carson and Wilmington, to the film and television production stages in Burbank and Hollywood, to the vast network of aging residential and commercial electrical infrastructure spread across the county, burn injuries occur with troubling frequency.
-When a burn injury results from someone else's negligence — whether a landlord, employer, product manufacturer, or motorist — California law provides a framework for injured people to seek compensation for their losses.
-This page is designed to help burn injury survivors and their families in Los Angeles understand the medical landscape, the applicable California statutes, and how to connect with a qualified attorney through this directory.
+When a burn injury results from someone else's negligence, whether a landlord, employer, product manufacturer, or motorist, California law provides a framework for injured people to seek compensation for their losses.
+This page is designed to help burn injury survivors and their families in Los Angeles understand the medical landscape, locate California statutes commonly cited in burn injury matters, and connect with a qualified attorney through this directory.

 Receiving prompt, specialized medical care is the single most important step after a serious burn injury.
 Los Angeles County is served by several major trauma centers with dedicated burn care capabilities.

-Documenting all medical treatment you receive — including ambulance transport records, emergency department notes, surgical records, and rehabilitation logs — is critical for any subsequent legal claim.
-Your attorney will use these records to establish the nature and extent of your injuries.
+Documenting all medical treatment you receive, including ambulance transport records, emergency department notes, surgical records, and rehabilitation logs, is critical for any subsequent legal claim.

 The geography, industry, and infrastructure of Los Angeles create a distinctive set of burn injury risks.
 Understanding the most common causes can help victims and their families identify potentially liable parties.

-Industrial and Refinery Accidents: The South Bay and Harbor area of Los Angeles County — including Wilmington, Carson, and the Port of Los Angeles — is home to petroleum refineries, chemical processing facilities, and heavy industrial operations.
+Industrial and Refinery Accidents: The South Bay and Harbor area of Los Angeles County, including Wilmington, Carson, and the Port of Los Angeles, is home to petroleum refineries, chemical processing facilities, and heavy industrial operations.
 Workers at these facilities face risks of flash fires, chemical burns, steam explosions, and exposure to flammable gases.
-Many of these injuries involve third-party liability claims against equipment manufacturers, contractors, or property owners, in addition to workers' compensation claims against employers.

 Wildfires and Utility Negligence: Southern California experiences some of the most destructive wildfires in the country.
-When wildfires are ignited by utility equipment — including downed power lines, improperly maintained electrical infrastructure, or vegetation contact — the utility company may bear civil liability for resulting burn injuries and property losses.
-Victims of utility-caused wildfires in the Los Angeles area have pursued claims under negligence and inverse condemnation theories.
+When wildfires are ignited by utility equipment (downed power lines, improperly maintained electrical infrastructure, or vegetation contact, for example), claims have been pursued under negligence and inverse-condemnation theories.

-Scalding and Hot Liquid Burns: Scalding injuries — from hot water, steam, cooking oil, or industrial liquids — are among the most common burn injuries treated at Los Angeles trauma centers.
-They occur in restaurant kitchens, food processing facilities, and residential settings, and may involve product liability claims if a defective appliance or container was involved.
+Scalding and Hot Liquid Burns: Scalding injuries, from hot water, steam, cooking oil, or industrial liquids, are among the most common burn injuries treated at Los Angeles trauma centers.
+They occur in restaurant kitchens, food processing facilities, and residential settings.

 Defective Products: Lithium-ion battery fires in e-bikes, scooters, and consumer electronics have become an increasingly significant source of burn injuries in Los Angeles.
-Defective space heaters, gas grills, and pressure cookers are also recurring sources of product liability burn claims under California's strict liability doctrine established in Greenman v.
-Yuba Power Products (1963) and codified in practice under Civil Code § 1714 and related case law.
+Defective space heaters, gas grills, and pressure cookers are also recurring sources of product liability claims.

 Seek immediate medical care.
 Call 911 or have someone take you to the nearest emergency room or burn center.
 Do not delay treatment in order to gather evidence or consult an attorney.
 Your health is the priority, and medical records created close in time to the injury are also among the most important pieces of evidence in any future legal claim.